New South Wales

 Children under 7 years (front row of vehicle with two or more rows)

-A driver is exempt from the rule requiring the child to travel in the rear row of a vehicle with two or more rows providing:
+The driver is exempt from the rule requiring the child to travel in the rear row of a vehicle with two or more rows providing:

 * the driver is carrying a medical certificate stating that a medical practitioner believes the passenger should not be seated in the position described in those subrules because of a medical condition or disability that the passenger has, and